 Music-wise……eh.
 It’s average bordering on bad.
 It’s very poppy and girly and absolutely none of it is memorable.

 In the voice acting department, Japanese, everyone was pretty good in their roles with the bearded guy whose name escapes me doing a particularly good job.
 However, Comet’s mom sounds downright terrible.
-Her voice is just so weird and low pitched that it kinda put me off.
+Her voice is just so weird and low pitched.
+I don’t think that’s just the natural voice of the VA – I feel like that was a conscious decision, and I didn’t much care for it.

 Despite these gripes, it’s a magical girl anime.
 I can’t resist.
 It’s not really that bad of an opening episode, but there’s not really a whole lot to leave you thirsty for more.
 Shoujo Step-By-Step, here I come.